ErrorBoundary

 </ErrorBoundary>

-If you want to reset <ErrorBoundary/> by component where is outside of <ErrorBoundary/>'s fallback.
-Inject any resetKey in resetKeys. resetKeys work only when at least one element of array is changed. you don't need to worry about provide new array as resetKeys like how useEffect's dependency array work.
+If you want to reset <ErrorBoundary/> by a component that is outside of <ErrorBoundary/>’s fallback.
+Pass any resetKey into resetKeys. resetKeys work only when at least one element of array is changed. you don’t need to worry about providing a new array as resetKeys like how useEffect’s dependency array work.

 import { ErrorBoundary } from '@suspensive/react'